trinodb/trino/docs/src/main/sphinx/connector/iceberg.rst

     DELETE FROM iceberg.testdb.sample_partitioned
     WHERE date_trunc(month, order_date) = date_trunc(month, DATE '2018-06-01') AND customer = 'Freds Foods'

-Rolling Back to a Previous Snapshot
+Rolling back to a previous snapshot
 -----------------------------------

 Iceberg supports a "snapshot" model of data, where table snapshots are